belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 4th- It rained last week.

 11th- It rained last week.
 The big pond's water level was at the edge of the collection point.

+## July

+9th- Added a nibbler to the dock side of the small pond.